 Students who successfully complete the Academy by the first Summer term following their second year with a minimum Cumulative Grade Point Average (CGPA) of 2.5 at both institutions as calculated by Texas A&M will automatically be admitted into Texas A&M for the following Fall term and can apply for a degree-granting major in the Texas A&M College of Engineering.

 In the Brenham Campus program, students will live together in Mill Creek Hall on campus and will take all their Engineering Academy classes (math, science, and engineering) together as a cohort.
-Engineering courses will be taught by a Texas A&M College of Engineering faculty member; therefore, Academy students on the Brenham Campus will not have to commute to the Texas A&M College Station campus.
+Engineering courses will be taught by a Texas A&M College of Engineering faculty member; therefore, Academy students on the Brenham Campus will not have to commute to the Texas A&M Campus in College Station.

-Blinn-Bryan Academy students take their Blinn courses at the Blinn-RELLIS campus located in Bryan.
-Engineering Academy students take all their Engineering Academy classes together, but the Blinn-Bryan program does not offer a campus living option for these participants – these students live off campus and commute between Blinn-RELLIS and Texas A&M University for their courses.
+Blinn-Bryan Academy students take their Blinn courses at Blinn's Walter C. Schwartz Building at the RELLIS Campus located in Bryan.
+Engineering Academy students take all their Engineering Academy classes together, but the Blinn-Bryan program does not offer a campus living option for these participants – these students live off campus and commute between the RELLIS Campus and Texas A&M University for their courses.